mbasim25/questions-app/README.md

 # ShowerThoughts
 A Q&amp;A app where users can create an account, ask questions, receive answers and more

-made with django rest for the backend and vuejs/tailwind for the frontend.
+made with Django rest framework and vuejs/tailwind.

+## How to run the app
+1.Fork or download the app
+2.Install python on your pc
+3.open the project via cli and create a virtual enviroment 'py -m venv /name of the venv i call it venv'
 requirments:
 venv,
 dotenv,